HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

         <div class="alert alert-info pb-0 mb-0">
             <h5>Hints</h5>
             <ul>
-                <li>When a DID is created, it has a default public key, which can act on behalf of the DID by signing related operations.
-Such an unmodified (keys untouched) DID is called a <a href="/#/glossary?id=implicit-throw-away-did-document">throw-away DID</a>.</li>
+                <li>When a DID is created, it has a default public key and DID document attached to it.
+These can act on behalf of the DID by signing related operations.
+This unmodified (keys untouched) DID Document is called an <a href="/#/glossary?id=implicit-did-document">implicit DID Document</a>.</li>
                 <li>Signed data is similar to warranty tickets in a sense that it's not mandatory to keep it safe, until you have to prove that you have signed the contract.</li>
             </ul>
         </div>